Embarrassment Is Not Real & The Opinions of Your Unambitious Peers Rarely Pay Bills

 So if someone tries to argue about what's relative to your life, put your big Atlanta girl panties on, be bold, and be brave when you tell them you're not looking to form any more unholy alliances.
 It's loser behavior to argue about a vision you can't see and to argue the details of a process you haven't been privy to.

 These days, my perspective feels like my most prized possession.
-It's as much inherited as it was hard won, and with it, I now understand that my milestones are my own to define.
+It's as much inherited as it was hard-won, and with it, I now understand that my milestones are my own to define.
 My milestones are my own to interpret the meaning around.
 I don't need formal institutions to inform me that I've accomplished something worth acknowledging and celebrating.
 Especially not when those institutions have a history of revising guidelines and moving the goalposts at their frequent convenience.

 Every time I wake up and remember to make my bed, I feel successful.
 Whenever I push through moments of panic and still complete a task, I feel successful.
 Every time I let myself fail and don't let it define my inherent worthiness of the success I desire…I feel successful.
-Every time I can breathe through my nose without obstruction, I feel successful. and that's not even a rainbow sunshine statement.
-If you know me, you know I am the most chronically runny-nosed person.
+Every time I can breathe through my nose without obstruction, I feel successful.

 Mistakes are inevitable, failure is imminent, and you’re going to be embarrassed at some point or another.
 That’s the truth.
 But you want to know what else is the truth?
 The miracle of creation isn't a guarantee, and yet here I am, all created and shit.
 Why?
 Because my daddy decided to sail the seven seas with nothing but a dream of what could be, a hair pick for a now long gone afro, and the impulse to just try.
 Do you know how much that rocks?
 I could've been anything or nothing at all, but I still came out as a Nubian princess with a family that would do anything to see me shine, beautiful friends that dream their own dreams alongside me, a deep reverence for the city I grew up in, keen intelligence, sharp intuition, legs for days, a heart of gold, and a God that loves me enough to work hand and hand with me in everything I set out to do.
 Literally, what more could I want?
 Not to mention being the answer to the prayers of my ancestors.
 Sounds pretty damn successful if you ask me.
-But curiosity is my calling, so let me ask you:
+So now let me ask you:

 What does success mean to you and how do you measure your milestones?